Holomorphic Koszul-Brylinski homologies of Poisson blow-ups: Introduction

 \subsection{Acknowledgements}

 The last three authors would like to thank the School of Mathematics of Sichuan University and Tianyuan Mathematical Center in Southwest China for the hospitalities during the winter of 2021.
 The second author is very grateful to Professor Zhuo Chen for many useful discussions.
 This work is partially supported by the National Nature Science Foundation of China (Nos.
-11890660, 11890663, 12126309, 12126354, 12171351), the Natural Science Foundation of Chongqing (No. CSTC2020JCYJ-MSXMX0160), and the Natural Science Foundation of Tianjin (No. 20JCQNJC02000).
+11890660, 11890663, 12126309, 12126354, 12171351), the Scientific and Technological Research Program of Chongqing Municipal Education Commission (Grant No. KJQN202201108), and the Natural Science Foundation of Tianjin (No. 20JCQNJC02000).